UnvanquishedAssets/tex-vega_src.dpkdir/README.md

 About
 -----

-[_Vega Industries: Research Outpost 13_](../map-vega_src.dpkdir/README.md) is a game level featuring a futuristic research station for the [Unvanquished](https://unvanquished.net) game project.
-This is the texture set originally designed for this game level.
+[_Vega Industries: Research Outpost 13_](https://github.com/UnvanquishedAssets/map-vega_src.dpkdir) is a game level featuring a futuristic research station for the [Unvanquished](https://unvanquished.net) game project.
+This is the texture set originally designed for this map.

 This texture set is a work in progress by Stijn “Ingar” Buys for the [Unvanquished](https://unvanquished.net) game project.